 7. Finally I glued the magnets to the back of the small butterflies and voilá, you are done.
 For the hot pad, I glued a piece of cork to the bottom.

-Disclosure: I received the tools mentioned in this article to facilitate this post.
-As always the comments and love for crafts are my own.
-Please read the owner’s manual before using any tool and always follow the important safety instructions.
+Disclosure: Please read the owner’s manual before using any tool and always follow the important safety instructions.